-PROGRESS SHEET
+PROGRESS SHEET/DEGREE AUDIT

 Once a student has declared a major, the registrar creates a progress sheet for the student.
 The progress sheet is a Google Spreadsheet that lists all requirements for the student's program and shows their progress through it.
 The document will also include progress for declared minors, additional certificates, and Saints Scholars.
+The Degree Audit is found on Populi and allows the student an opportunity to view progress toward his/ her desired degree.